 I obtained in the early 1980s.
 A number of

 that rid Romania of the modern Vlad, Nicolae

 historical/mythological bent to pursue an

 Arab-influenced desert setting.
 I was concerned

 that this book hold a respectful view of Islam,

-on the fantasy religion of the Endless sands.
+and that was handled well with the fantasy religion of the Endless Sands.

 composition by Lorenzo.

 Aztecs: Empire of the Dying Sun